 (7) Any other information that may reasonably have substantive effect on the calculation of the charge pursuant to the Formula.

-(D) Make a good faith effort to quantify the financial impact or burden (if any) created for the party filing the Formal Challenge as a result of the action or inaction;

-(E) State whether the issues presented are pending in an existing Commission proceeding or a proceeding in any other forum in which the filing party is a party, and if so, provide an explanation why timely resolution cannot be achieved in that forum;
+(D) State whether the issues presented are pending in an existing Commission proceeding or a proceeding in any other forum in which the filing party is a party, and if so, provide an explanation why timely resolution cannot be achieved in that forum;

-(F) State the specific relief or remedy requested, including any request for stay or extension of time, and the basis for that relief;
+(E) State the specific relief or remedy requested, including any request for stay or extension of time, and the basis for that relief;

-(G) Include all documents that support the facts in the Formal Challenge in possession of, or otherwise attainable by, the filing party, including, but not limited to, contracts and affidavits; and
+(F) Include all documents that support the facts in the Formal Challenge in possession of, or otherwise attainable by, the filing party, including, but not limited to, contracts and affidavits; and

-(H) State whether the filing party utilized the Preliminary Challenge procedures described in these Protocols to dispute the action or inaction raised by the Formal Challenge, and, if not, describe why not.
+(G) State whether the filing party utilized the Preliminary Challenge procedures described in these Protocols to dispute the action or inaction raised by the Formal Challenge, and, if not, describe why not.

 (vii) Any response by NYPA to a Formal Challenge must be submitted to FERC within thirty (30) calendar days following the date of the filing of the Formal Challenge and shall be served by NYPA on the filing party(ies) by electronic service on the date of such filing and shall also be sent to the NYPA Exploder List on the date of such filing.
 If the deadline should fall on a weekend or a holiday recognized by FERC, then NYPA’s response to the Formal Challenge shall be due no later than the next business day.